House of York

-The House of York was a cadet branch of the English royal House of Plantagenet.
-Three of its members became kings of England in the late 15th century.
+The House of York was a cadet branch of the English royal House of Plantagenet that fought with the House of Lancaster, another cadet branch of the House of Plantagenet, for the English crown in the second half of the 15th century.
+The differences ultimately led to the Wars of the Roses.
+These wars are so named because both houses had roses in their coats of arms, the Yorks a white one and the Lancasters a red one.

+Three of the members of the House of York became kings of England in the late 15th century: Edward IV, Edward V and Richard III.
 The House of York descended in the male line from Edmund of Langley, 1st Duke of York, the fourth surviving son of Edward III.
 In time, it also represented Edward III's senior line, when an heir of York married the heiress-descendant of Lionel, Duke of Clarence, Edward III's second surviving son.
 It is based on these descents that they claimed the English crown.
 Compared with its rival, the House of Lancaster, it had a superior claim to the throne of England according to cognatic primogeniture, but an inferior claim according to agnatic primogeniture.
 The reign of this dynasty ended with the death of Richard III of England at the Battle of Bosworth Field in 1485.
 It became extinct in the male line with the death of Edward Plantagenet, 17th Earl of Warwick, in 1499.